cobibean/delphi/docs/ROADMAP.md

    - [ ] Implement stats display showing accumulated fees for each pool

 ### Week 2: Enhanced User Experience

+#### Collection Creation
+- Implement layer uploading and rarity selection using Hashlips Art Engine or similar tools.
+- Create a user-friendly interface for managing layers and rarity attributes.
+- Ensure compatibility with existing NFT standards and metadata requirements.

 1. **Search and Filter Implementation**
    - [ ] Develop reusable filtering component